Preparing graduates for lives of service

 If you are interested in pursuing this fast-track option, we ask that you submit an Interest Form and contact Karen Eddins to set up an appointment to meet.
 It is important that you fill out the Interest Form as soon as possible, so that we can help you stay on track with the courses you'll need in order to participate in the fast-track program.

-Step Two: Complete an Approval Form
+Step Two: Complete an Application Form

 Students must first be admitted to Samford University.
 To apply, go to samford.edu/admission.
 Students must then meet the following requirements: